Saturday, April 30, 2005

 The unselfish effort to bring cheer to others

-of a happier life for ourselves.
+will be the beginning of a happier life for ourselves.

 - Helen Keller